Georgia Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-No single standard exists for paralegal education in Georgia, but a paralegal associate’s degree or certificate is the most common qualification for entry-level jobs in this field.
 Prospective paralegals may choose to build their skills (and improve their ability to be hired) by attending one of the paralegal programs in Georgia.
-A number of schools in Georgia offer certificates, associate’s degrees, and bachelor’s degrees; currently seven of these programs are recognized by the American Bar Association (ABA) as upholding the highest standard of excellence.1
+Several schools in Georgia offer paralegal certificates, associate’s degrees in legal studies, and bachelor’s degrees in legal studies; currently six of these programs are recognized by the American Bar Association (ABA) as upholding the highest standard of excellence.1

 2. Gain experience.

 To improve your chances of a successful career, consider working directly in a legal firm or office to gain real-world experience.
-As firms rely on more paralegal assistance to save on the cost of attorneys, more opportunities may be available.
-Some firms start paralegals in assistant or secretary roles and later promote them into higher roles.
+As firms increasingly rely on paralegal assistance to reduce attorney costs, more opportunities may become available.
+Some firms start paralegals in assistant or secretary roles and later promote them to higher roles.
 Whether through an internship or formal on-the-job training, legal experience can make you stand out among potential hires and help you build your network for your future career.

 3. Seek certification, if desired.

-Formal certification for paralegals is optional in Georgia but may signify your mastery of a legal assistant skillset highly desired by employers.
+While formal certification is optional in Georgia, it can demonstrate mastery of legal assistant skills that are highly valued by employers.
 Consider a voluntary certification like those below.

 Paralegal Certification in Georgia

 Paralegals and legal assistants in Georgia are recognized as legal “paraprofessionals” or non-lawyer assistants.
 Under this designation, paralegals and legal assistants are permitted to perform certain legal tasks under the direct supervision of an attorney.
-The state of Georgia has not issued any minimal education or training requirements for paralegal employment.
-As a result, there is no official route to Georgia paralegal certification.
+The state of Georgia has not issued any education or training requirements for paralegal employment.

 Though there is no statewide Georgia paralegal certification program, the Georgia Association of Paralegals (GAP) highly recommends that prospective paralegals seek voluntary national certification through an association such as the National Federation of Paralegal Associations (NFPA), the National Association of Legal Assistants (NALA, the Paralegal Association), the American Alliance of Paralegals, Inc. (AAPI), or the National Association of Legal Secretaries (NALS).
-Voluntary certification can increase candidates’ job prospects by adhering to nationally accepted standards.
-Earning voluntary certification and completing education at one of the numerous paralegal schools in Georgia can help you build your paralegal career.
-For more information regarding paralegal certification, refer to the Georgia Association of Paralegals (GAP) and the South Eastern Association of Legal Assistants (SEALA).
+Voluntary certification can increase candidates’ job prospects by showing they meet national standards.
+For more information regarding paralegal certification, refer to the GAP and the South Eastern Association of Legal Assistants (SEALA).
+You can also find more information about how to become a paralegal, including national certification programs, on the Paralegal411 guide Steps to Become a Paralegal.

 Georgia Paralegal Career and Salary Outlook

-The government offices and agencies located in Georgia may also offer opportunities for public service paralegal careers.
-Additionally, several Fortune 500 corporations are headquartered in Georgia, including Home Depot, United Parcel Service (UPS), Coca-Cola, and Delta Air Lines, and these offices demand a great deal of paralegal support.
-LinkedIn is a good research resource where you can search on geography (Georgia or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Georgia with the most LinkedIn users as paralegals include:
+Most paralegal jobs in Georgia are found in law firms, but government offices, private businesses, and other institutions also frequently hire paralegal support.
+Georgia government offices and agencies may also offer opportunities for public service paralegal careers.
+LinkedIn is a good research resource where you can search on geography (Georgia or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Georgia with the most LinkedIn users as paralegals include:

 For more information about paralegal careers, take a look at our careers page.